 Sonoma Academy Janet Durgin Guild + Commons

-This project for Sonoma Academy is part of the second phase of redevelopment for their Santa Rosa campus.
-The new Grange + Studios building includes two main spaces for students as well as working space for maintenance staff.
-The Grange is a student center with two kitchens – one for teaching and one for food service.
-The building includes many onsite amenitiies such as a kitchen, pizza oven and dining hall that overlooks the outdoor learning spaces and gardens where the students grow their own food.
+The project includes two main spaces for students: the Guild and the Commons.
+The Commons is a student center with two all-electric kitchens, one for teaching and one for food service, that feature top-performing and highly-efficient induction stoves.
+The kitchen, pizza oven and dining hall overlook the gardens where the students grow their own food.

-The Studios consists of a large maker space that opens onto a patio and outdoor teaching spaces.
-The maker space provides hands-on learning experiences related to industrial design, engineering, electronics, and animation and film.
-The entire new portion of the campus is designed to integrate with and strengthen the strong sense of place enabled by the positioning of – and views from – the grounds.
+The Guild is a large maker space that opens onto a patio and outdoor teaching spaces, providing hands-on learning experiences related to industrial design, engineering, electronics, and animation and film.